9×19mm Parabellum: Swedish m/39

 9mm Parabellum entered Swedish service as m/39 with the import of the Kulsprutepistol m/39 from Austria, with a bullet weight of 7.5 g.

-During the Congo Crisis, the Swedish UN-contingent issued complaints about the performance of the m/39 cartridge (regular 9mm Parabellum) used.
-This resulted in a commission of the Swedish Army establishing in 1962 that a new round was needed for the Carl Gustav m/45.
+During the Congo Crisis, the Swedish UN-contingent raised complaints about the performance of the m/39 cartridge (9mm Parabellum) used.
+This led to the Swedish Army commission of 1962, which concluded that a new round was needed for the Carl Gustav m/45.
 The resulting m/39B had a tombac-plated steel jacket surrounding the lead core.
 While the lands of the barrel can cut into the tombac, the steel jacket resists deformation, thus causing the gas pressure to rise higher than the previous soft-jacketed m/39, giving the 7.0 g bullet a V_{o} of 420 m/s and an impact energy of 600 joules.
-The mantle also acts like a penetrator when striking a target, going through up to 50 layers of kevlar, 7 cm of bricks, or 25 cm of wood, allowing the bullet to defeat body armor up to Type IIIA.
+The jacket also acts like a penetrator when striking a target, going through up to 50 layers of kevlar, 7 cm of bricks, or 25 cm of wood, allowing the bullet to defeat body armor up to Type IIIA.